-- Each student group will need two LB agar plates and two LB/amp/X-gal plates.
-(The teacher adds ampicillin and X-gal to the LB agar to make these plates.)
-If the students test out their proposals, you will need twice as many plates. - You will also need to pour 3-4 stock plates (LB agar) for each class. - Each plate holds 15-25 ml media.
-So each class (8 groups) will require ~700 ml LB agar. - LB agar is included in the kit.
-Each bottle contains about 350 ml. - If possible, pour the plates a few days before you need them to reduce condensation.
+- Each student group will need two LB agar plates and two LB/amp plates.
+(The teacher adds ampicillin to the LB agar to make these plates.)
+If the students test out their proposals, you will need twice as many plates. - You will also need to pour 3-4 stock plates (LB agar) for each class. - Each plate holds 15-20 ml media (pour the LB agar in the plate just until it covers the bottom).
+So each class (8 groups) will require ~700 ml LB agar.
+You are provided with ~800 ml LB agar per class in the kit.
+Each bottle contains about 400 ml. - If possible, pour the plates a few days before you need them to reduce condensation.
 Plates can be stored up to a month if refrigerated and kept dark.